We that are true lovers run into strange capers.

 -

-ACOUSTIC BASS
+BASS

 In addition to performing with the Eugene symphony for over 30 years, Rick Carter has performed on electric and acoustic bass with the Gerry Rempel Jazz Syndicate and many different ensembles, in styles ranging from jazz to folk, rock, and fusion.